Confederación Nacional del Trabajo: Franco era and transition to democracy

-During the "transition"

 After Franco's death in November 1975 and the beginning of Spain's transition to democracy, the CNT was the only social movement to refuse to sign the 1977 Moncloa Pact, an agreement amongst politicians, political parties, and trade unions to plan how to operate the economy during the transition.
 In 1979, the CNT held its first congress since 1936 as well as several mass meetings, the most remarkable one in Montjuïc.
 Views put forward in this congress would set the pattern for the CNT's line of action for the following decades: no participation in union elections, no acceptance of state subsidies, no acknowledgment of works councils, and support of union sections.

-In this first congress, held in Madrid, a minority sector in favor of union elections split from the CNT, initially calling themselves CNT Valencia Congress (referring to the alternative congress held in this city), and later Confederación General del Trabajo (CGT) after an April 1989 court decision determined that they could not use the CNT initials.
-In 1990, a group of CGT members left this union because they rejected the CGT's policy of accepting government subsidies, founding Solidaridad Obrera.

 One year before, the 1978 Scala Case affected the CNT.
 An explosion killed three people in a Barcelona night club.
 The authorities alleged that striking workers "blew themselves up", and arrested surviving strikers, implicating them in the crime.
 CNT members declared that the prosecution sought to criminalize their organization:

-After its legalization, the CNT began efforts to recover the expropriations of 1939.
-The basis for such recovery would be established by Law 4/1986, which required the return of the seized properties, and the unions' right to use or yield the real estate.
-Since then the CNT has been claiming the return of these properties from the State.

-In 1996, the Economic and Social Council facilities in Madrid were squatted by 105 CNT militants.
-This body is in charge of the repatriation of the accumulated union wealth.
-In 2004 an agreement was reached between the CNT and the District Attorney's Office, through which all charges were dropped against the hundred prosecuted for this occupation.

-Current status

-The number of members currently in the CNT is not known.
-The regions with the largest CNT membership are the Centre (Madrid and surrounding area), the North (Basque country), Andalucía, Catalonia and the Balearic Islands.